 For the first time in living memory, going on a vacation overseas or even domestically has become difficult to nearly impossible.
 The global health situation has created numerous barriers to travel in 2020, and instead of vacations a term we’ve nearly forgotten has re-emerged.
 Staycation!
 If you can’t go out to the world for whatever reason, bring the world to you.
 Have a vacation in your home town, locality, or even at home.
 It can still be a lot of fun, and if we’re honest, staycations tend to cost a lot less than traditional vacations.
 Plus they’re kind of safer.
 Now, we’re not encouraging anyone to become a long-term hermit.
 Eventually things will go back to normal and you’ll resume your globe-trotting vacationing.
 But for now, with the help of technology like portable projectors that create cinematic experiences at home, staycations more than fill the gap.

-So, what is a staycation holiday?
 Clearly a portmanteau of stay and vacation, staycation has several connotations.
 For some, it’s a vacation minus any long distance travel.
 Essentially having a vacation in your daily environs, the same area where you live and work.
 For others, and this may be growing in prominence these days, a staycation is literally staying put at home while going into vacation mode.
 That is to say, you’re home, but you’re not working from home or doing anything particularly constructive.
 You’re just relaxing and resting at home.
 You may even pamper yourself as you would in a resort or fancy hotel.
 While at home.
 Staycations don’t involve luggage, check-ins, passports, lengthy travel times, or delays.
 Unless you want to roleplay some of those, which you can, but we’d advise against it.

 Because proper travel-based vacations are nearly impossible right now.
-Domestic travel may be limited or just bothersome in many parts of the world, and international sojourns have become virtually untenable due to restrictions imposed by different governments.
+Domestic travel may be limited in many parts of the world, and international sojourns have become virtually untenable due to restrictions imposed by different governments.
 By late July 2020, international air travel was down roughly 80% compared to July 2019, and most of the 20% that remain were reserved for non-leisure travel.
 So staycations clearly have a role to play in a world where people still want to feel like they’re on vacation, but are compelled to stay close to home (or actually at home) due to factors beyond their control.
 We’re all in this together.

-Now that we have covered what is a staycation, what can you do while on a local or homey staycation?
+So what can you do while on a local or homey staycation?
 Let’s get you going in the right directions.
 And yes, that was plural, because there’s a lot you can do on a staycation.

 Most people daydream about museums in far-flung places but forget that many places of knowledge remain open and available very close to home.
 Art, history, nature, technology (where you possibly could take in a display detailing the history of projectors!), and more.
 Museums cover a wide range of topics depending on where you are.
 And many offer a high degree of interactivity, which is especially great for kids.
 Staycations therefore can be educational.
 An edu-cation?
 No, that one’s already taken!